 When preparing Calamares a la Romana at home it’s best if you can buy fresh squid which has already been cleaned and cut into rings.
 Otherwise you’ll need to buy the full squid and cut it into rings yourself.

 - 450g of squid rings or approximately 600g of whole squid

 - 6 heaped tablespoons of plain flour

 If you are using whole squid start by cleaning it.
 Hold the body in one hand and the head in the other and gently pull them apart.
 Throw the entrails away.
 Pull out the spine which runs the length of the body and wash the squid well.

 In a deep bowl combine the flour, salt and pepper.
-Don’t be tempted to leave the salt out as it is a very important ingredient.
-There won’t be much flavour without it.
+Don’t be tempted to leave the salt out as this is what brings out the flavour of the squid.
 You could add 1 teaspoon of paprika if you would like a smoky taste but I don’t think it is really necessary.
 Leave this mixture to the side.

 Once the oil is hot drop a large handful of squid into it and fry for about 1 minute until it is golden brown.
 Remove the squid from the oil using a slotted spoon and drain on kitchen paper.
 Fry the remaining squid in the same way but make sure the oil is still very hot.

 Be careful not to add too much of the squid to the fryer at one time as this will cause the oil to cool too much and the flour will absorb too much of the oil.